Mediation in Pearland

 or property division.
 Fortunately, disputing parties have

 the opportunity to resolve their differences through mediation, a confidential

 settlement process, rather than embarking on a costly and stressful court battle.

-20 years of service in the U.S. Army and Reserves, and am currently serving as a major.
-My disciplined and dedicated approach
+20 years of service in the U.S. Army and Reserves, and currently serves as a major.
+Our disciplined and dedicated approach

-to my clients' objectives has enabled me to be highly effective at
+to clients' objectives has enabled us to be highly effective at what we do.

 Mediation in Texas

 Divorce is rarely easy and it is not uncommon for spouses to have difficulty

 child custody agreement or a divorce settlement.
 When spouses cannot agree, the court

 will usually order mediation.